 Our patent portfolio consists of owned patent applications, as well as both licensed and co-owned patent applications (that are also licensed).
 See "Risk Factors - Risks Related to our Licensed and Co-Owned Intellectual Property."
 For some of these applications, prosecution has not started, and others are in the early stages of prosecution in the United States and in selected jurisdictions outside of the United States.
 We solely own four patent families.
-We co-own one international patent family (United States, Europe, Australia, Canada, China and Japan with Keio University in Tokyo, Japan, or Keio, one international patent family (United States, Australia, Brazil, Canada, China, Japan, Israel, European Patent Office, Korea and India national filings) with Yeda Research and Development Company Limited, or Yeda, and one international patent family (United States, Europe, Australia, Canada, China and Japan) with both Keio and Yeda.
+We co-own one US patent family with Keio University in Tokyo, Japan, or Keio, one international patent family (United States, Australia, Brazil, Canada, European Patent Office national filings) with Yeda Research and Development Company Limited, or Yeda, and one international patent family (United States, Europe) with both Keio and Yeda.
 We have an exclusive license from Yeda and Keio for these co-owned patent applications.
-We have exclusive licenses from Yeda, Keio, or MIT for the rest of the patents and patent applications in its portfolio.
+We have exclusive licenses from Yeda or Keio for the rest of the patents and patent applications in its portfolio.